sassansh/Places/README.md

 **Minimal Requirements**

 - [ ] Register new account or log in to existing account
-- [ ] Create a group
+- [x] Create a group
 - [ ] Request and join an existing group / accept or reject requests to join
-- Each user can rate (scale 1-5) a place, rating - [ ] attached to their group
+- [x] Each user can rate (scale 1-5) a place, rating attached to their group
-- [ ] View places by category and order by average rating
+- [x] View places by category and order by average rating

 **Standard Requirements**